JoanBatllo/my-project-bingo/docs/architecture.md

     - `reset(seed: int | None = None)`
 - `src/game/win_checker.py`
   - `has_bingo(marked: set[tuple[int,int]], n: int) -> bool`: Validates completed rows, columns, and diagonals using only the set of marked coordinates.
 This keeps it UI‑agnostic and easy to test.
-- `src/ui/cli.py`
+- `src/ui/streamlit_app.py`
-  - Minimal user interface that wires input commands to the game modules.
-All formatting (ANSI colors) is localized here.
+  - Streamlit interface that wires user actions (draw, toggle marks, call bingo) to the game modules and renders the board interactively.

 ### Data Model
 - `BingoCard.grid: list[list[int]]` — 2D array of numbers; free center is represented by `0` when enabled.